Board of Directors

 “My alumni involvement with Sigma Pi began in helping to craft a program supporting the undergraduates through mentorship and career development.
 Being involved with the Foundation is a logical extension of that work.
 I find it deeply gratifying helping Pi Men in their efforts to give back to the community as well as develop skills and knowledge for their professional lives after they graduate.”

-Tom serves as chief operating officer of Bright Funds which powers a technology platform that makes work place giving, volunteerism, and grants management more effective for companies, more meaningful for employees, and more impactful for the world.
+Tom serves as executive chairman of Bright Funds which powers a technology platform that makes work place giving, volunteerism, and grants management more effective for companies, more meaningful for employees, and more impactful for the world.

 Previously, Tom served on the executive committee as Senior Vice President of North America for Dice Holdings, Inc. leading dice.com, a career website for technology professionals.
 He led the brand’s turn around, emerging from Chapter 11 bankruptcy in 2003, through IPO in 2007 and was one of the company’s public spokespersons – appearing on CNN News, Fox Business TV and National Public Radio.

 Before joining Dice, Tom began his career in product management at Unilever.
 This was followed by 10 years as an executive at American Express, which culminated in the launch of American Express Interactive, in partnership with Expedia, the company’s first online travel booking product targeting business travelers and their employers.